mech/Notes/JavaScript/React/components.md

 # Components

 > Basically treat the app as a game engine, and use a lot of the same techniques.
+>
+> You can easily build completely isolated, reusable, and composable UI components.
+Nested views just become a natural extension of the way React works.

 UI are fundamentally tree.
 Dealing with REST endpoint introduces complexity.
 Whatever comes out from that endpoint is typically not in the shape my UI expected.